talon-one/talon_one.js/docs/ManagementApi.md

   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   'withTotalResultSize': true, // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
-  'name': "name_example" // String | Filter by the name of the Collection.
+  'name': "name_example" // String | Filter by collection name.
 };
 apiInstance.listAccountCollections(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);